META-DREAMER/tactics/README.md

 tactics
 =======

-A tactics game battle system along the lines of Advance Wars or Fire Emblem.
-Programmed Elliot Colp and Braedy Kuzma.
+Implemented gathering feature for Tactics Game using knapsack algorithm.
+Game programmed by Elliot Colp and Braedy Kuzma.

 Installing/Running
 ------------------